doda2025-team8/operation/ACTIVITY.md

   - Andriana \
     https://github.com/doda2025-team8/operation/pull/32
     I enabled monitoring though Prometheus by installing a Prometheus instance through Helm and introducing a ServiceMonitor to bind the app-service to this instance.
+Moreover, I enabled alerting.
+An email alert is sent when the service receives more than 15 requests per minute for two minutes straight.